mohamed224/mohamed224/README.md

 </p>

-- 🔭 I’m currently working on setting up international trade in services statistics for member countries of WAEMU
+- 🔭 I'm currently working as a java back-end developer on a software package for the insurance and health sectors.
+- 🔭 I also do flutter and angular on my personal projects and on collaborative projects with my friends.
 - 🌱 I’m currently learning competitive programming using the Leetcode platform
 - 👯 I’m looking to collaborate on java based projects...
 - 📫 How to reach me: mdiaby00@gmail.com